Moscow has stepped back from civil war with Wagner. But the danger’s not over, experts warn - KESQ

 By Jessie Yeung, CNN

-But much remains uncertain, with experts warning the rare uprising isn’t likely to disappear so quickly without consequences down the line.
+The immediate risk of bloodshed appears to have dissipated, but much remains uncertain; experts warn that the rare uprising is still likely to have consequences down the line.

-Putin must now navigate the aftermath of the most serious challenge to his authority since he came to power in 2000, following a series of dizzying events that was closely – and nervously – watched by the world and cheered by Ukraine.
+Putin must now navigate the aftermath of the most serious challenge to his authority since he came to power over 20 years ago, which appeared to have him on the back foot for a day and half.

-Outspoken Wagner boss Yevgeny Prigozhin is being sent to Belarus, apparently unscathed, but he may have painted a target on his own back like never before.
+The fate of Wagner chief Yevgeny Prigozhin – who led the provocative march and seizure of cities along the way – remains murky.
+The typically outspoken oligarch has been quiet about the Minsk-brokered deal, which would see him sent to Belarus and his troops absorbed by the Russian military.

+Neither the Kremlin nor Belarusian officials could say where he was on Sunday.

 Here’s what we know.